sirfifer/voicelearn-ios/docs/server/RECOMMENDATIONS.md

 ## What You Can Build Today

-Without any server setup, VoiceLearn can still:
+Without any server setup, UnaMentis can still:

 1. **Run completely on-device** (with limitations)
 2. **Use scripted curriculum** with AVSpeechSynthesizer